Atwa/PopularMovies-MVVM-Sample/README.md

 The repository has two branches

 1-master : It has the implementaion of latest technologies such as kotlin coroutines, LiveData and repository pattern.
- ** Its the newest & latest version of the updated code .
+Note : Its the newest & latest version of the updated code .

 2-RxBranch : It has the implementation using RxJava and its the older version .